jhvmhg/rnnt/README.md

 # RNN-Transducer
-A Pytorch Implementation of Transducer Model for End-to-End Speech Recognition.
+A Pytorch Implementation of Transducer Model for End-to-End Speech Recognition and Deep Speech.

-**If you have any questions, please email to me!**
-**Email**: zhengkun.tian@nlpr.ia.ac.cn

 # Environment
 - pytorch >= 0.4